Let’s Talk about Nadia Van Dyne

 Unstoppable Wasp #4 came out this last week, and reading this issue breaks my heart.

-The series is one of the only comics I keep up with anymore, written by one of my favorite writers, Jeremy Whitley (@Jrome58 on twitter), and drawn by one of my favorite artists, Gurihiru (@Gurihiru on twitter).
+The series is one of the only comics I keep up with anymore, written by one of my favorite writers, Jeremy Whitley (@Jrome58 on twitter), and drawn by one of my favorite artists, Gurihiru (@Gurihiru on twitter, technically a group of artists but whatever).
 It follows the life of the indomitably cheerful Nadia Van Dyne as she immigrates to America, meets Janet Van Dyne (ex-wife to Nadia’s father, Hank Pym), and (with the current run) follows Nadia’s life after she has obtained citizenship.
 It’s a comic book, so naturally she’s also a skilled assassin/scientist who’s one of the most intelligent people on earth and has size-changing powers, but the focus of the narrative is more about her life than the super-hero shenanigans.

 And the latest issue documents Nadia experiencing a manic episode, revealing that she has inherited her father’s bipolar disorder.

 There’s a lot to talk about here, but before we get to that I want to talk a little about Hank Pym, both as a character and his publication history as representation of someone with bipolar disorder.
 As a character, Hank Pym is famously written as a genius with a chip on his shoulder, constantly fighting and arguing with other genius characters to prove his own superiority.
 He’s responsible for the creation and personality of Ultron, and he beat his wife, Janet.
 Those are his two most famous ‘exploits’, and none of them are very good.
 In the 2000s, his character would self-diagnose as bipolar, and since then that has been used as an excuse/reason for his issues.